|

 a few inexpensive items:

 Green water or string algae are often fed by leaching limestone, concrete or cinderblock.
-Cure for the

 Requires draining the pond, powerwashing the stone, and of course the fish have to be elsewhere for a day or two

-during sealing.
 This relatively* non-toxic aqueous silicone solution penetrates the stone, blot up all excess product

 after first coat.
 2nd coat needs applied 2 hours later, followed by blotting of excess and a 24 hour dry cure time.